 How To Check Integrity Of Files In Linux?

-In today IT world everything connected and a lot of data in being downloaded from internet or over networks.
+In today IT world everything connected and a lot of data is being downloaded from the internet or over networks.
 This may create some minor problems.
-The data downloaded may be corrupted or there may be some intruders in network and with man of the middle attack may change our files.
-There are different solutions for this but simplest and fastest solution is using hash algorithms to verify file integrity.
-There are different hash function to use but MD5 and SHA1 is popular ones
+The data downloaded may be corrupted or there may be some intruders in network and with the man of the middle attack may change our files.
+There are different solutions for this but the simplest and fastest solution is using hash algorithms to verify file integrity.
+There are the different hash function to use but MD5 and SHA1 are popular ones.

 We will download